 Waterfalls – The park is home to 44 beautiful waterfalls, especially during rainy season.
 Some are easily accessible and have become famous from appearances in Hollywood movies, while others are less known and reachable only on foot through the jungle.

 If you have questions about our transportation logistics through the country, feel free to contact us.
 You can read detailed information on our border crossings from Malaysia into Thailand at Satun and Thailand into Cambodia at PoiPet here.

 You can get more inspiration with posts from our other safaris in East Africa and South Africa, where we roamed with all of the Big Five!
 Also check out other posts from our adventures including our trek through Nepal, camper van-cation around Tasmania, stop in Indonesian paradise and misadventures in India.
 They are sure to inspire your lust for travel!

 Are you getting the itch for long term travel?
-Head over to our Planning Page where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.
+Head over to our Trip Planning posts, where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.